 Current burning period

-The Prohibited Burning Period for the Shire of Augusta Margaret River has been extended and will now be in place until midnight on 14 May 2024.
+The Restricted Burning Period for the Shire of Augusta Margaret River is now in place until midnight on 17 May 2024.

 To check the current Fire Danger Rating or to find out if a Total Fire Ban has been issued, visit the Emergency WA website.